dinde451/jarr.d1/Jarulfs_Guide.md

 All character classes start the game with some items.
 These items are listed in the table below.
 Note that the prices for these items sometimes differ from the ones of normal items of the same type.
-The sword that the Bard starts with seems not to be available otherwise in the game.
+The sword that the Bard starts with is not available otherwise in the game.

 <table>
 <tbody>